TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 No. You don’t need to do anything as TelstraSuper and Aware Super will work directly with your Corporate Plus Employer to ensure their records are updated.

-No. If you have provided your TFN to TelstraSuper, this will carry over to Aware Super.
+No. If you have provided your TFN to TelstraSuper, this has carried over to Aware Super.

 Most members will keep their existing membership and account numbers when their account(s) are transferred to Aware Super.

-Please note, if your member number is already in use by Aware Super, you’ll be assigned a new member number.
-If you are affected by this change you will be advised in a separate communication and it will also be confirmed in your welcome letter from Aware Super.
+Please note, if your member number was already in use by Aware Super, you have been assigned a new member number.
+If you are affected by this change it will be confirmed in your welcome letter from Aware Super.
 Otherwise, your Aware Super account number will be the same as your TelstraSuper account number without any spaces.
 You can find this number on the cover letter to your Significant Event Notice.
 You can also find your existing member number on your TelstraSuper super statements or by contacting us on 1300 033 166.

 A Data Migration Strategy is supporting the merger that includes several rounds of testing, extensive reconciliation and auditing across the balances being transferred to ensure their accuracy.